Topics Map > IT Help Desk Services

 Faculty and staff at UW-Green Bay will be provided with a networked computer that supports the standard applications needed to be effective in their work.
 These applications include: email, word processing, spreadsheet, presentation software, basic database services, web development, and access to the Internet.

-Computers can be kept on the network for four years with no support being offered after that period.
+Computers can be kept on the network for five years with no support being offered after that period.
 Warranty repair of items out of manufacture warranty (generally three years) will be charged at parts plus labor at the rate of $45.00 per hour.

 With the switch to energy efficient LCD monitors, CIT will replace centrally funded monitors as they fail at no cost.
 Departmentally funded monitors will continue to be replaced at the department's choice and cost.